That Time Alice in Chains Showed a Different Side on the ‘Jar of Flies’ EP

 Subscribe to WPDH on

-By 1994, Alice in Chains were not only one of grunge’s biggest names, but already counted among the world’s most popular rock bands.
-So popular that what started as a casual attempt to blow off some creative steam – the brief collection of acoustic songs named ‘Jar of Flies’ released on Jan.
-25, 1994 — became the first EP in music history to enter the Billboard charts at No. 1.
+By 1994, Alice in Chains were not only one of grunge’s biggest names, but already counted among the world’s most popular rock bands of any kind.
+They were so popular, in fact, that what started as a casual attempt to blow off some creative steam — a brief collection of acoustic songs named Jar of Flies, released on Jan.
+25, 1994 — became the first EP in music history to enter the Billboard chart at No. 1.

 And perhaps it was this unexpected invitation to look behind the band’s customary wall of metallic guitars that appealed to so many long-time fans, while seducing countless new ones along the way.
-In any case, the proof of ‘Jar of Flies’’ broad listener appeal and creative triumph was immediately confirmed by its astonishing, chart-topping success, and then perpetuated by its lasting legacy as a high water mark in the Alice in Chains catalog.
+In any case, proof of the broad listener appeal for the creative triumphs found on Jar of Flies was immediately confirmed by its astonishing, chart-topping success — and then perpetuated by its lasting legacy as a high water mark in the Alice in Chains catalog.

 See Alice in Chains and Other Rockers in the Top 100 Albums of the ’90s